 Once you have data you can look at improving your user flow by starting redesign efforts on the steps that have the lowest conversion rate.

-Almost all software tracks user journeys and funnels like this in a different way (some look at sessions, others at users, some at events and there are other variants besides).
+Almost all software tracks user journeys and funnels in a different way (some look at sessions, others at users, some at events, and there are other variants besides).
 Thus it is quite common to have different funnels giving you different numbers for your conversion rate.
 You should learn how different software tracks users and what is most important to you and then stick to one.

 It is pretty common for different types of traffic to warp your conversion rates.
-If it suddenly drops, a good first port of call is to check with your marketing team if they have been buying in or gaining from social traffic that behaves differently (often this is less likely to convert).
+If it suddenly drops, a good first port of call is to check with your marketing team if they have been buying in or gaining social media traffic that behaves differently (new users are often less likely to convert).

 Be aware of seasonality, as pretty much all businesses are affected by it, in particular ecommerce ones.
 There are times of the year when people are less likely to buy and it can be hard to know that if you are a startup who is just setting out.